Evolutionary Astrology books

-Deva Green, Jeffrey Wolf Green's daughter, has put together a new book, The Evolutionary Journey Of The Soul: Essays In Evolutionary Astrology, that is a compilation of some of Jeffrey's old lectures that have not before appeared in book form.
-Wessex Publications will be releasing the book in Summer 2011.
+Deva Green, Jeffrey Wolf Green's daughter, has put together a book, The Evolutionary Journey Of The Soul: Essays In Evolutionary Astrology, that is a compilation of some of Jeffrey's old lectures that have not before appeared in book form.

 1) Pluto: The Evolutionary Journey Of The Soul: A review of key principles.